Saasufy/saasufy-components/README.md

 ### app-router

 A component which allows you build apps which have multiple pages.
 Inside it, you should specify a template for each page in your app along with the route/path to bind each page to.
 This component also supports simple redirects as well as redirects based on the user's current authentication state.
-Redirects can be `soft` or `hard`; a soft redirect does not change the current URL/path, a hard redirect does.
+Redirects can be soft or hard; a soft redirect does not change the current URL/path, a hard redirect does.

 **Example usage**